-What is a cooler and how does it work?
+What is a cooler and how does it work on a car?

-What is a radiator and how does it work?
+What is a radiator on a car and how does it work?

 Every water-cooled engine has a radiator, whether it’s naturally-aspirated, turbo or supercharged.
 The point of a radiator is to keep the engine coolant in check.
-Coolant is pushed around the engine by the water pump, in a channel that runs through the engine known as the water jacket.
+The water pump pushes coolant around the engine in a channel known as the water jacket.
 When the engine is cold, coolant stays inside the engine’s water jacket to help it warm up faster.
 However, when the coolant reaches a certain temperature, the thermostat opens and allows the fluid to flow through the radiator to cool it down.

 Turbos and superchargers both heat up the air entering the engine.
 You need some method of reducing that heat, otherwise you end up with a host of problems.
 At best, the ECU will do everything it can to reduce power to protect the engine, which usually means pulling a load of ignition timing.
 At worst, if the engine sucks in hot air then it will send temperatures soaring inside the combustion chamber, leading to detonation and melted components.